Skip to main content

 Validate TDS Details: Check your online Form 26AS against the Tax Deducted at Source (TDS) details provided in the notification.
 It is imperative to promptly address any discrepancies in TDS amounts or missing entries to ensure accurate tax credits and avoid needless tax demands.

-Reminder of Deadlines & Replies: Remember that the notification might have contained deadlines for resolving discrepancies or finishing necessary tasks.
+Reminder of Deadlines & Replies: The notification might have contained deadlines for resolving discrepancies or finishing necessary tasks.
 Missing these deadlines could result in penalties or other problems.

 Verify E-filing Portal: To verify information online, use the income tax e-filing portal, which provides a convenient and detailed view of your filed return and its processing status.
 This enables real-time tracking and rapid resolution of any issues that arise.